kalviumcommunity/S58-Epic-Fails-Hub/README.md

 - 💬 **Share and Laugh:** Join our community to share and enjoy epic fail stories.
 - 🎯 **Quick Hits:** Dive into themed compilations for instant laughs.

 Ready for a laughter-packed journey?
-Visit [EpicFailHub](#) for your daily dose of worldwide hilarity! 😄🌟
+Visit [https://nimish05z.github.io/Epic-Fails-Hub/] (#) for your daily dose of worldwide hilarity! 😄🌟